 - Set a break condition on the RS-232 line.
 500 ms should be sufficient.
-The instrument will cease normal activity, change its baud rate to 9600 baud, and begin to send ascii ENQ characters (decimal 05) at a rate of 2 Hz for up to 10 seconds.
-Before 10 seconds are up, the host should: - 2.
+The instrument will cease normal activity, change its baud rate to 9600 baud, and begin to send ascii ENQ characters (decimal 05) at a rate of 2 Hz for up to 10 - 2.
 Send an ascii ACK character (decimal 06) to the instrument.

 Upon receipt of an ACK, the instrument will output its current configuration, terminated with a line feed (decimal 10).
-After this is sent, the instrument will resume its normal operation, except it will remain at 9600 baud.

-- 3. The host can then send the desired configuration changes, if any, to the instrument. - 4.
+After this is sent, the instrument will resume its normal operation, except it will remain at 9600 baud. - 3.
+The host can then send the desired configuration changes, if any, to the instrument. - 4.
 If the configuration change involves a baud rate change, the instrument will send its (Ack..) record before changing baud rates.